antusystem/esp_i2c_example/README.md

 ## Hardware Required

-You need 2 ESP32 basic Devboard, this was tested in 2 NodeMCU.
+You need 2 ESP32 basic Devboard, this was tested with 2 NodeMCU.

 ### Pin Assignment: